CIRCL/AIL-framework/other_installers/docker/README.md

 ------------

 :warning:
-Not maintained at the moment.
+This Docker is not maintained at the moment.
-If you are interested to get this running, please:
+If you are interested to contribute, please submit a Pull Request

-Fork -> Branch -> PR

 1. Install Docker